Overview

 Outcome

-The design system shipped across almost all of TransUnion's internal applications during my time there.
+The design system shipped across almost all internal applications during my time there.
 CRS+, the UI Toolbox and the in-house tools other teams built from the UI Toolbox all ran on it.
 After I left, the visual layer continued to define the company's product surfaces.

-My 2026 rebuild is the proof that a design system DNA is portable.
-A system that used to require a proprietary, enterprise-level platform ($$$$) now runs in any modern React environment.
+My 2026 rebuild is the proof that a design system's DNA is portable.
+A system that used to require a proprietary, enterprise-level platform now runs in any modern React environment.
 The Storybook view of every component lives at the same Cloudflare deployment.
 The codebase is set up to grow into a broader portfolio piece with the help of AI coding harnesses.
 The next phase is tightening the component props, porting the remaining interactive behavior and using the system to build new things.